balfieri/cordic/README.md

 </p>

 <p>
-This is all open-source.
-Refer to the LICENSE.md for licensing details.
+<b>This is all open-source.
+Refer to the LICENSE.md for licensing details.</b>
 </p>

 <p>